Canary Islands - Yachting Essentials

 • Wherever possible, contact the marina authorities directly by phone to secure a berth.
 This is easy with private marinas, but a little more complicated with public-run ones.

-• In public-run marinas harbor officials only work from Monday to Friday, 0800 to 1500.
+• In public-run marinas, harbor officials only work from Monday to Friday, 0800 to 1500.
 Make contact during these hours and you likely will be successful in getting a berth.
 Out of these hours public-run marinas are managed by security staff, very helpful with berthing but not able to assist with reservations.

 • Fifteen ports throughout the islands are run by the government (Puerto Canarios).
-There is now a new app for pre-booking berths in these ports, however the system to deal with bookings via the app and online system is limited and often results in little assurance that a berth is actually available.
+There is an app for pre-booking berths in these ports, however the system to deal with bookings via the app and online system is limited and often results in little assurance that a berth is actually available.
 Visiting these ports can be rather like a lottery, but turning up un-announced does risk being turned away (indeed there have been reports from boats arriving in Graciosa without reservations being told to leave).
 See the website www.puertoscanarios.es, for details of all ports and where you can also download the app.
 It’s also possible to book online via the website.
-Whichever way you pre-book, it is always recommended to call the port prior to arrival to double-check your booking has been succesful.
+Whichever way you pre-book, it is always recommended to call the port prior to arrival to double-check your booking has been successful.

 • In all of the Puertos Canarios, charges are for the day and not the night, (so on the invoice it may look like an extra day is billed, if people are used to being charged by the night).